-There are three reasons to take this course: (1) To gain an understanding of the capabilities and limitations of our perceptual experiences; (2) to sharpen your ability to critically evaluate the results of experiments in light of theories of perception; and (3) to gain practical skills in the use of computers for designing experiments, for analyzing and graphing data, and for preparing written laboratory reports.
+There are three reasons to take this course:

+- 1. To gain an understanding of the capabilities and limitations of our perceptual experiences; - 2.
+To sharpen your ability to critically evaluate the results of experiments in light of theories of perception; - 3.
+To gain practical skills in the use of computers for designing experiments, for analyzing and graphing data, and for preparing written laboratory reports.

 The study of perception is the oldest part of modern psychology.
 It developed from trying to answer two questions posed by philosophers: "How do we know what we know?" and "Why do things appear the way they appear?"
 Since most of what we know about the outside world comes to us through our sensory systems, our sensory capabilities were the first to be studied extensively.
 Perceptions are derived from neural and psychological mechanisms that operate on sensory information.
-We will study the seven main themes, taken from Table 1.1 of the Sekuler and Blake textbook, and learn how they apply to each of the senses:
+We will study the limits of our sensory and perceptual abilities and learn how to characterize the unreliability that results from these limits.